-Both fibromyalgia and chronic fatigue syndrome sufferers live with a great deal of fatigue and exhaustion, no matter how much rest they seem to get.
+Both fibromyalgia and chronic fatigue syndrome sufferers live with a great deal of fatigue and exhaustion.
 A fine line seems to exist between the two conditions given that they share many symptoms in common.
-Research has even found that an estimated 50%-70% of people with a fibromyalgia diagnosis also fit the criteria for a chronic fatigue syndrome diagnosis.
-Given the fact that these conditions seem to be closely connected, we’re going to take a moment to explore some similarities, some differences, and provide you with a natural healthcare option that has helped many fibromyalgia (FM) and chronic fatigue syndrome (CFS) sufferers get back to living a normal quality of life.
+Research has even found that 50%-70% of people with a fibromyalgia also fit the criteria for a chronic fatigue syndrome.
+Given the fact that these conditions have connection, we’re going to explore their similarities.
+On top of that, their differences.
+We’ll also provide you with a natural healthcare option for fibromyalgia (FM) and chronic fatigue syndrome (CFS).

-Fibromyalgia is a condition characterized by widespread pain, achiness, and stiffness, mental cloudiness, fatigue, and poor sleep.
-It is one of the most common chronic pain disorders with approximately 5 million people across the United States affected.
-While there is still a lot to be understood about fibromyalgia, studies attribute the pain to an “oversensitivity” to pain.
-People who suffer from fibromyalgia have changes within their central nervous system that affect normal pain-processing, creating the conditions under which chronic pain can develop.
-The area of the brain that processes pain signals interpret painful sensations as being more intense than they would be in people without fibromyalgia.
+Fibromyalgia is a condition that brings widespread pain, achiness, and stiffness, mental cloudiness, fatigue, and poor sleep.
+It is one of the most common chronic pain disorders.
+It affects with approximately 5 million people across the United States.
+Studies attribute the pain to an “oversensitivity” to pain.
+People with fibromyalgia have changes within their central nervous system that affect their normal pain-processing.
+This creates the conditions under which chronic pain can develop.
+The area of the brain that processes pain signals interpret painful sensations as being more intense.

 The majority (almost 80%) of fibromyalgia sufferers are women, but men and even children can develop the condition.
-Diagnosis can be a difficult road since fibromyalgia shares its collection of symptoms with many other illnesses and diseases such as chronic fatigue syndrome and lupus.
-There is no specific test for fibromyalgia, so diagnoses rely on a combination of reported symptoms and a physical examination done by your physician.
+Diagnosis can be a difficult road since fibromyalgia shares its collection of symptoms with many other illnesses.
+Perfect examples are chronic fatigue syndrome and lupus.
+There is no specific test for fibromyalgia, so diagnoses rely on a combination of reported symptoms and a physical examination.

 Defining Chronic Fatigue Syndrome

 The hallmark characteristic of chronic fatigue syndrome is long-standing and disabling fatigue.
 Fatigue that is not explainable by any other condition or reason that last for 6 consecutive months or longer may develop during or after an illness such as Epstein-Barr virus or Lyme disease.
 Severe fatigue occurs even after waking up from a full night of sleep and can worsen during periods of high stress or with physical exertion.
 Other CFS symptoms include difficulty concentrating, joint pain, muscle pain, and headaches.
-Much like fibromyalgia, there is still a lot to be understood about fibromyalgia despite extensive research.
+Much like fibromyalgia, we have more to learn about fibromyalgia despite extensive research.
 Diagnosis relies upon ruling out other diseases that cause a similar set of symptoms.

 - Diagnosis process – by and large, many other health conditions must be ruled out before finally arriving at a diagnosis of either fibromyalgia or chronic fatigue syndrome.